Fz3r0/Fz3r0/Networking/Knowledge/Boot-From-Init-BIN_&_Restore_Device_from_crash.md

 - **Before anything!**

-    - **This technique DO NOT reset the device to factory settings like new!**
+    - **This technique DOES NOT reset the device to factory settings like new!**
     - **This is used to tell the router which IOS file to be used while booting, when there are multiple files in the flash...
 So, if you have only 1 file, it will be your same config!!! (not the factory or other startup config)**
     - **This can also be used when a device crash (_See the second section of this document_)
     - **If you have a backup or another .bin with an init setup stored in you device, then you can boot from there tho ;) (but there are other better ways to init the device from factory, just click here!!!)